-As you think about these gap year pros and cons, know that by considering a gap year you are daring to step off the beaten path.
+As you think about the pros and cons of a gap year, know that by considering a gap year you are daring to step off the beaten path.
 You are taking the first step towards steering your ship in the direction you choose.
 Global Citizen Year is waiting for you!

 EXPERIENCE A DAY IN THE LIFE OF

 — Anna del Savio

 I work with a group of indigenous artisans that make fair trade jewelry.…

 Fellow / Brazil